10. The Coming of the Messiah

 8On that day the LORD will shield those who live in Jerusalem, so that the feeblest among them will be like David, and the house of David will be like God, like the Angel of the LORD going before them.
 9On that day I will set out to destroy all the nations that attack Jerusalem.
 10"And I will pour out on the house of David and the inhabitants of Jerusalem a spirit of grace and supplication.
 They will look on me, the one they have pierced, and they will mourn for him as one mourns for an only child, and grieve bitterly for him as one grieves for a firstborn son.
 11On that day the weeping in Jerusalem will be great, like the weeping of Hadad Rimmon in the plain of Megiddo (Zechariah 12:8-11).

 Why do you think the Jewish people are weeping (v.11) at the intervention of the Lord against their enemies?

-You’d think that there should be great rejoicing by the Jews as the Lord Himself steps in to shield those living in Jerusalem and fighting for them.
+You’d think that there would be great rejoicing by the Jews as the Lord Himself steps in to shield those living in Jerusalem and fighting for them.
 So why does verse eleven say they are weeping?
-It is clear from the text that the Messiah (Christ) Himself shows up, and the Jewish people recognize Him as the One pierced, crucified and rejected by His people.
+It is clear from the text that the Messiah (Christ) Himself shows up, and the Jewish people recognize Him as the One pierced, crucified, and rejected by His people.
 What will be their response?
 There will be a time of great mourning and repentance.

 The traditional place of battle between God and His enemies is Armageddon, but the scriptural evidence seems to point to an appearance at Jerusalem first.
 Let's explore further by looking at what the prophet Zechariah tells us along these same lines: